Research Council Fellowships

 These fellowships are available for scientists with 3 years or less post-doctoral experience.

 These prestigious Fellowships are awarded to selected, exceptional graduates with the potential to make an outstanding contribution to Industry for a programme of doctoral level research.
 They are open to company employed candidates or nominated Doctoral Centre / CASE candidates.

 Imperial's prestigious Research Fellowships sustain the brightest and best early career researchers from across the world, providing a level of commitment and support that is rare from a UK university.

-The Imperial College Research Fellowship scheme is now closed.
-For fellowships starting in 2019, the application deadline was 28 August 2018.
+The Imperial College Research Fellowship scheme is now open.
+For fellowships starting in 2020, the application deadline is 27 August 2019.

 Chapman Fellowships in the Department of Mathematics are two year appointments, starting October every year.
 These posts provide an excellent opportunity for those seeking to pursue an academic career in mathematics.
 Candidates for a Chapman Fellowship are expected to have proven research ability in mathematics.
 Candidates will demonstrate the potential for strong leadership qualities in the subject, as illustrated, for example, through showing initiative and independence on research projects.
 More information is available on the Department of Mathematics website.

 If you wish to apply for a Chapman fellowship, please contact Anne Rowlands.

 Fellowships funded by the European Commission